noonmae/RealStockMarket/README.md

 This information is used purely to help inform our technical decisions and boost our egos with how many people are enjoying our work.

 Opting out of this service can be done by editing plugins/Plugin Metrics/config.yml and changing opt-out to true.

+### Development Builds

+We offer access to [development builds](http://dhmc.us:8080/job/RealStockMarket/) through our Jenkins server.
+Use these only if you're comfortable using development builds.
+These have not yet been reviewed by Bukkit staff but are what we'll include in our next release submission.